 The Board of Directors (the "Board") of Papa John's International, Inc. (the "Company") is soliciting proxies for use at the Annual Meeting of Stockholders (the "Annual Meeting") to be held virtually at 11:00 a.m.
-Eastern Time on April 27, 2021, and at any adjournment or postponement of the meeting.
-We have adopted a virtual format for our Annual Meeting again this year to provide a consistent experience to all stockholders regardless of location, and to support the health and well-being of our employees and stockholders due to the ongoing public health impact of the coronavirus outbreak (COVID-19).
-We will provide a live webcast of the Annual Meeting at www.virtualshareholdermeeting.com/PZZA2021.
+Eastern Time on April 26, 2022, and at any adjournment or postponement of the meeting.
+We have adopted a virtual format for our Annual Meeting again this year to provide a consistent and safe experience to all stockholders regardless of location.
+We will provide a live webcast of the Annual Meeting at www.virtualshareholdermeeting.com/PZZA2022.
 An audio recording of the entire Annual Meeting will be available on the Papa John's Investor Relations website after the meeting.
-This Proxy Statement and the enclosed proxy card are first being mailed or given to stockholders on or about March 23, 2021.
+This Proxy Statement and the enclosed proxy card are first being mailed or given to stockholders on or about March 22, 2022.

 At the Annual Meeting, stockholders will be asked to vote on the matters outlined in the Notice of Annual Meeting of Stockholders.
-These include the election of nine directors to the Board; the ratification of the selection of Ernst & Young LLP ("EY") as the Company's independent auditors for 2021; and an advisory approval of the Company's executive compensation.
+These include the election of nine directors to the Board; the ratification of the selection of Ernst & Young LLP ("EY") as the Company's independent auditors for 2022; an advisory approval of the Company's executive compensation; and a stockholder proposal, if properly presented at the annual meeting.